Protecting Clients’ Future Well-Being After An Accident Or Injury For Over 25 Years

 Attorney Erik Olson fights for victims of medical malpractice across Georgia and strongly believes in obtaining justice for the families who have suffered because of substandard care by doctors, nurses and hospitals.
 Whether a health care provider caused you to suffer a serious illness, a disability, the loss of a loved one or the need for additional surgeries, we can help you.

-If you would like to schedule a free consultation to speak with an Atlanta Medical Malpractice lawyer about your situation, contact The Olson Law Firm today by calling 404-448-2806.
+If you would like to schedule a free consultation to speak with an Atlanta medical malpractice lawyer about your situation, contact The Olson Law Firm today by calling 404-448-2806.